 Appearence: She is a little bit on the short side, coming up at around 5'5 (a little shorter than Lucille I'd imagine-) and weighing around 120 lbs.

 She looks almost nothing like her father and almost everything like her mother, and she is quite beautiful despite what her self-confidence (or lack thereof) lets her believe.
-She has short black hair with big, dark blue eyes, and fair skin with a beauty mark underneath her left eye.
+She has short black hair with big, dark blue eyes, a nose with a slightly roman bridge, and fair skin with a beauty mark underneath her left eye.

 She is known by most as the one and only daughter of the famed ballerina, Diane Bou, and theatre pianist, Nicolis Bou, and is the heir to the family fortune.
 She is quiet, introverted, and incredibly timid and shy.
 But she is also gentle and sweet as can be.
 Her social awkwardness is one of the many things that tends to cause her great deals of anxiety, as she finds it difficult to talk to people that she has never met before, but once she's comfortable she becomes much more friendly.
 While she can be quite fragile a lot of the time and is usually patient and hard to anger, she is more than willing to stand up for herself if she must, though nowadays its become quite rare.